ps2-mmce/mmceman/README.md

 ### MMCEDRV:

-Before launching MMCEDRV, the ISO and VMC (if applicable) must be opened by MMCEMAN.
+Before launching MMCEDRV, all files must be opened by MMCEMAN.
 Their file descriptors must either be placed in the mmcedrv_config struct or be passed to MMCEDRV using the mmcedrv_config_set function (export #7).

 # Known Issues: